GLOBAL MARKETS-Stocks, oil tumble as recession worry offsets French vote relief

 "We had German officials saying last week that if there was an immediate embargo of Russian energy then it would cause a recession in Germany.
 And if there was a recession in Germany, that would drag the rest of Europe down and have knock-on effects for the rest of the world," Foley said.

-MSCI's broadest index of world shares .MIWD00000PUS slid 0.8% to a six-week low.
-Oil fell over 4% and worries about Beijing saw the Chinese yuan skid to a one-year low. .SS
+MSCI's broadest index of world shares .MIWD00000PUS was down 0.7% to a six-week low.
+Wall Street was expected to open 0.5%-1% lower .N, oil fell over 4% and the Beijing worries saw the yuan skid to a one-year low. .SS

-State television in China reported that residents were ordered not to leave Beijing's Chaoyang district on Monday after a few dozen COVID cases were detected over the weekend.
+State television in China had reported that residents were ordered not to leave Beijing's Chaoyang district after a few dozen COVID cases were detected over the weekend.

-The China-sensitive Australian dollar AUD=D3 fell as much as 1.2% while the U.S. dollar =USD climbed unhindered to a two-year high, hitting $1.0707 against the euro EUR= and 1.2750 versus Britain's pound.
+The China-sensitive Australian dollar AUD=D3 fell as much as 1.2% while the U.S. dollar =USD climbed unhindered to a two-year high, hitting $1.0707 against the euro EUR= and 1.2750 versus Britain's pound in the process.
 FRX/

-Much focus on is on how fast and far the Federal Reserve will raise U.S. interest rates this year and whether that will help tip the world economy into recession.
+Much focus on is on how fast and far the Federal Reserve will raise U.S. interest rates this year and whether that, along with all the other current global strains, will help tip the world economy into recession.

 In Europe, 134 of the Stoxx 600 will also put out results, including banks HSBC, UBS and Santander on Tuesday, Credit Suisse on Wednesday, Barclays on Thursday and NatWest and Spain's BBVA on Friday. .EU